 For the total fishing experience, save a few days in your itinerary to fish both land and sea, guided or unguided.
 Regardless of how you choose to fish, you’ll find the waters teeming with marine life that will give you an immense appreciation for the traditions that coincide with Noosa’s ecosystem.

-Romantics and adventure seekers won’t be hard to convince to set to the backs of horses amidst the lush forests and eucalyptus trees that wind through rivers and beaches.
-Guided tours of beginner and experienced horse riders provide you with information about the region while you drift into a dream state exploring the better parts of Australia.
+It won’t be hard to convince romantics and adventure seekers to set out on horse back amidst the lush forests and eucalyptus trees that wind through rivers and beaches.
+Guided tours for beginner and experienced horse riders provide you with information about the region while you drift into a dream state exploring the better parts of Australia.

 When choosing to horse ride in Noosa, think about the duration and type of experience you want to have.
 Most companies cater horse riding for all ages, and will have several horses for both children and adults.
 Guides will walk you through proper training and handling of the horses, as well as any quirks you should be aware of.
 You’ll be well-equipped for a journey of your choosing with companies like Noosa Horse Riding or Equathon.